We found 7 providers with an interest in gastrointestinal problems and who accept Consumer Health Network near Somerset, NJ.

 All Interests: Immunization, Bronchitis, Neck Pain, Fibromyalgia, Hypertension, Sinus Problems, Hypoglycemia, ...
 (Read more)

-Dr. Edith Sonnenberg is an internist and adult infectious disease specialist in Hillsborough, NJ and Somerset, NJ.
-Areas of expertise for Dr. Sonnenberg include dermatitis (skin inflammation), hepatitis, and headache.
-Her professional affiliations include St. Francis Hospital, Capital Health, and Princeton HealthCare System.
-She accepts several insurance carriers, including Blue Cross/Blue Shield, Aetna, and Great-West Healthcare.
-She attended the University of North Carolina at Chapel Hill School of Medicine and UMDNJ-Robert Wood Johnson Medical School and then went on to complete her residency at Jefferson University Hospitals and a hospital affiliated with UMDNJ-Robert Wood Johnson Medical School.
-Dr. Sonnenberg (or staff) speaks Hebrew, Spanish, and Dutch.
+Dr. Edith Sonnenberg's specialties are general internal medicine and adult infectious disease.
+Clinical interests for Dr. Sonnenberg include dermatitis (skin inflammation), hepatitis, and headache.
+She is affiliated with St. Francis Hospital, Capital Health, and Princeton HealthCare System.
+She takes Blue Cross/Blue Shield, Aetna, Great-West Healthcare, and more.
+Before completing her residency at Jefferson University Hospitals and a hospital affiliated with UMDNJ-Robert Wood Johnson Medical School, Dr. Sonnenberg attended medical school at the University of North Carolina at Chapel Hill School of Medicine and UMDNJ-Robert Wood Johnson Medical School.
+Dr. Sonnenberg (or staff) speaks the following languages: Hebrew, Spanish, and Dutch.

 Relevant Interests: , diarrhea, ulcerative colitis